How Much Space Should I Leave Open Around My Furnace?

-Your furnace can shut down if it doesn’t have enough space.
-It also makes it hard for our professionals to perform furnace repair.
+Your furnace can get too hot if it doesn’t have enough room.
+It also makes it difficult for our technicians to complete furnace repair.

-Regular furnace maintenance is essential to keep your unit operating well.
-A routinely serviced furnace may work more efficiently, which could decrease your energy costs.
+Routine furnace maintenance is crucial to keep your system operating well.
+An annually serviced furnace may run more efficiently, which could reduce your utility bills.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-Maintenance often helps us notice issues before they start.
-This could help lower future repair bills and potentially prolong the life of your furnace.
+Maintenance often helps us discover problems before they start.
+This could help reduce future repair expenses and potentially lengthen the life of your system.

 So how much area should your system really have?